RonnyQA3001/RonnyQA3001/README.md

 - Outside tech: 📖 I love to read manga, ⚽ I’m a soccer enthusiast, 🌴 explore nature outdoors.
 - 📫 Reach out to me at: <a href="ronny.rodriguez.qa@gmail.com">ronny.rodriguez.qa@gmail.com</a>

+**Note: Some projects are not finished, but I will upload the description of each part as soon as possible**

 <h2> My skills</h2>
 <p align="center">
   <a href="https://skillicons.dev">